patsicko/markdown-guide/README.md

 Superscript | <sup> </sup> |   | <sup>This is a superscript text</sup>

-Quoting code
+## Quoting code

 You can call out code or a command within a sentence with single backticks.
 The text within the backticks will not be formatted.

-You can also press the Command+E (Mac) or Ctrl+E (Windows/Linux) keyboard shortcut to insert the backticks for a code block within a line of Markdown.
+ Use \`git status` to list all new or modified files that haven't yet been committed.

+#### output
 Use `git status` to list all new or modified files that haven't yet been committed.
-Rendered inline code block
+`

 To format code or text into its own distinct block, use triple backticks.